-For Happy Camper vans, even though it said on their that the smaller one fit 2 people, it was a very tight squeeze.
-We both agreed that had we known we would have paid for the next step up that had more room in it.
+For Happy Camper vans, even though it said on their website that the smaller one fit 2 people, it was a very tight squeeze.
+We both agreed that had we known how small it was we would have paid for the next step up that had more room in it.
 As most of the cars in Europe these are also all manuals, and as I told you in my Faroe Islands post I was just learning so Laura had to do much of the driving on our trip.
-They handed us a map with all the available off season camp sites and equipped with a really nice laminated map I had bought of Amazon before the trip, we headed out.
+They handed us a map with all the available off season camp sites and equipped with a really nice laminated map I had bought off Amazon before the trip, we headed out.

 After picking up our van we stopped at a gas station for coffee, and walked over to the Bonus grocery store for groceries.
 Here’s a tip, most of the groceries were not outrageously priced.
 In fact, they were just a little bit more expensive then regular groceries.
 We spent about $140 on groceries ($70 / person) for the week and it was more than plenty of food!
 In fact we donated a bunch of stuff to the camper van place for others to borrow and use.

 After we sorted the groceries and got everything situated, we were off!
 Heading out of Rekjavik and onto the ring road, headed South.
 If you love nature, beauty, and clean fresh cold air, then Iceland is the place for you!

 It isn’t long before you can see your first waterfall.
 Of course we made it a habit to stop at every waterfall we passed by.
 It never gets old.
 You can walk behind this one!